Elufimov/ReusableRemoteWebdriver/Readme.md

 ReusableRWD.initSession(new URL("http://localhost:4444/wd/hub"), cap)
 ```

-It will create `session` folder with information on remote session
+It will create `HOME/.reusableRemoteWebDriver/Current_Dir` folder with information on remote session

 * Restore session